MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 Here's an explanation of the process for sending an approval email notification, as well as a description of the possible email notification statuses and troubleshooting.

-Sending approval email notifications is a two-step process.
+Sending approval email notifications is a two-step process:

 1. Power Automate places a request for the email to be sent.
 1. The email goes into a queue.